 Figure 5.
 Simple slopes graph displaying the slope of FSG when predicting participant recall based on block one performance at low, average, and high LSA split by low, average, and high COS.
 All variables were mean centered.

 The simple slopes analyses conducted in previous hypotheses were then repeated.
 Simple slopes were calculated for low, average, and high COS for both the judgment model and the recall model.
 Overall, this set of analyses yielded similar results to those found in Hypotheses Two and Three.
 As found previously, LSA and FSG counterbalanced one another when semantics were low, wherein the increasing levels of thematics in turn led to a decrease in the importance of association in predicting judgments and recall.
-This trend reverse with increases in semantics.
+This trend reversed with increases in semantics.
 At levels of semantics, LSA and FSG complimented one another, increasing together.
-The replication of these findings from Hypotheses Two and Three suggests that the multiple judgment instructions used in the previous hypotheses did not have an adverse effect on the reliability of participant judgments or recall scores obtained in the full experiment.
+The replication of these findings from Hypotheses Two and Three suggested that the multiple judgment instructions used in the previous hypotheses did not have an adverse effect on the reliability of participant judgments or recall scores obtained in the full experiment.

 Experiment Two